 Founded in 2010 in San Francisco, backed by venture capital

-Short lessons – think YouTube, not lengthy lectures
+Short lessons – think YouTube, not college lectures

-Any expert can offer courses, it’s not limited to university instructors
+Any expert can offer courses, not just university instructors

 Choice: Many different topics.
 Includes professional training courses (programming, business, marketing) but also hobbies and leisure

 Moderate costs: Many courses are available at prices around $10-20

 Expert knowledge: Practitioners teach skills that can be applied immediately.
 Not limited to universities and institutions.
 Some instructors have 10,000+ students and outstanding reviews.

 Direct teaching style: Many users prefer a quick start to long introductions.
 Of course this depends on your learning objective.

 Preview: The instructor's presentation style can be tested in preview videos.
 This is a key feature not available on most other course platforms.

 Playback speed: Can be adjusted, which is very user-friendly.
 Useful for longer lessons.